k98kurz/simplebooks/asyncql_dox.md

 - _event_hooks: dict[str, list[Callable]]
 - code: str | None
 - details: str | None
+- description: str | None

 #### Properties

-- details: A packify.SerializableType stored in the database as a blob.
+- details: A string stored in the database as text.
+Note that this will be changed to a packify.SerializableType stored as a blob in 0.4.0.

 ### `Ledger(AsyncSqlModel)`